 In finance, the word defer is a verb that means to put off, delay, or postpone something.
 Outside of finance, the verb defer can mean to delegate something to someone else or to submit to someone else’s decision.

 When the verb defer is being used as a noun it changes to deferment or deferral, which is the act of putting off, delaying, or postponing.
-If something can be deferred that it can be described as deferrable.
+If something can be deferred than it can be described as deferrable.

 A deferred payment is a formal agreement that delays or postpones the due date of the customer’s next payment.
 A customer or loan borrower might apply for deferred payment for many reasons, like financial hardship.